Crunch-io/apidocs-sphinx/source/includes/_feature-importing.md

 POST the file to the sources catalog.

-**Note** that if the file is large (>100 megabytes), you should consider uploading it do a file-sharing service, like Dropbox.
+**Note** that if the file is large (>100 megabytes), you should consider uploading it to a file-sharing service, like Dropbox.

 To import from a URL (rather than a local file), use a JSON body with a `location` property giving the URL.